How to startup by not outsourcing your product development

 - join a Lean Entrepreneurship Program or Launch 101 Program (yes, we love LaunchAcademy in Vancouver)

 - join a local startup incubator.

-The last 3 links go to LaunchAcademy in Vancouver which we think is one of the best startup incubators in Vancouver.
-If you don’t live here, search for the closest startup incubator in your vicinity.
+The last three links go to LaunchAcademy in Vancouver, which we think is one of the best startup incubators in Vancouver.
+If you don’t live here, search for the closest startup incubator.
 If that didn’t work out, look for a shared workspace.
 Have a successful journey!